Edinburgh in 4 Days: everything you need to know

 - Price and opening hours: Prices depend on what you order, of course, although it is not an expensive place.
 You can have a good dinner for about 20 euros.
 Open every day between 11:30 and 22:00.

-On the third day we continue touring this fairytale city... today you will see why I call it that.
+On the third day we continue touring this fairytale city... today you'll see why I call it that.
 Get ready to walk through hills reminiscent of ancient Greece until you reach a village from another era that is still very much alive in the heart of Edinburgh: Dean Village.
 And much more!

 Start the day with a walk on Calton Hill

 Calton Hill is a hill with stunning views over the city of Edinburgh.
 You can get there by taking some stairs directly from Princes Street or through a path that reaches the northern part of the park, from Royal Terrace.
-On foot is a walk, although I recommend you wear comfortable shoes.
+On foot it is a walk, although I recommend you wear comfortable shoes.

 From the top of Calton Hill you can see the whole city.
 And if you still want to go higher, you can enter the Nelson Monument: a watchtower from which to gain meters for an even more incredible photo.